What is first-degree murder?

 Under Colorado law, self-defense is not an affirmative defense in itself to first-degree murder charges.
 However, it may negate the element of extreme indifference required to sustain them.11

 Likewise, showing that you were acting to defend someone else is strong evidence that you did not kill someone with an extreme indifference to the value of human life generally.”12

 Example: Penny's boyfriend has, in the past, when he has been drinking heavily, committed acts of violence against Penny's young son.
-After the boyfriend comes home drunk once night and raises his fists to her son, Penny shoots and kills him.
-Assuming she acted in a good faith belief that her child was in danger, Penny has not acted with the extreme indifference required for a first degree murder charge.
+After the boyfriend comes home drunk one night and raises his fists to her son, Penny shoots and kills him.
+Assuming she acted in a good faith belief that her child was in danger, Penny has not acted with the extreme indifference required for a first-degree murder charge.
 She may still be liable on a lesser charge, however, depending on other factors – such as whether the degree of force was reasonable under the circumstances.

 So-called “battered woman” syndrome is a not itself a defense to a murder charge.
 But it can be considered in the context of self-defense.